-- 3.4 The services under consideration as part of this report are as follows, - 3.4.1 Economic Regeneration - The Economic Regeneration Team provides the Council lead on the Jobs and Economy Theme and offers services to residents and businesses.
-The Business Team is responsible for Hartlepool's Business Incubation System providing business infrastructure such as Queens Meadow.
-Incubation Units at Hartlepool Enterprise Centre and working with key partners including UK Steel Enterprise (UKSE) to develop high quality business units.
+- outputs and outcomes.
+On this basis, information in relation to the Regeneration service is also provided below. - 3.4 The services under consideration as part of this report are as follows, - Economic Regeneration The Economic Regeneration Team provides the 3.4.1 Council lead on the Jobs and Economy Theme and offers services to residents and businesses.
+The Business Team is responsible for Hartlepool's Business Incubation System providing business infrastructure such as Queens Meadow, Incubation Units at Hartlepool Enterprise Centre and working with key partners including UK Steel Enterprise (UKSE) to develop high quality business units.
 The Team has established Enterprise Zones at Queens Meadow, Port Estates and Oakesway.
 At the same time the team works with growth companies to ensure they can maximise financial assistance available through, for example, Regional Growth Fund where the team has a successful track record.
 The Regeneration Team is driving forward regeneration plans for Seaton Carew, based on mixed development opportunities, Mill House and Skills Quarter initiative.
 The Team will also be actively involved in the development of a new master planning programme to identify key regeneration opportunities to drive forward investment.
 The Tourism Team undertakes specialist business support for the visitor economy and is actively involved in the development of a range of activities including the EAT Initiative.
 The service is also at the forefront of e-marketing activities.
 Hartlepool Working Solutions offers employability services to get residents back into training and employment.
 Recognising that youth unemployment is a key issue for the Town the Team has a very specific focus on young people including NEETS.
 A range of training, placement and apprentice opportunities are offered and the service works very closely with key partners including the 14-19 Partnership and JCP.